 It reminded me of how during the Chennai floods in 2015 when all of us were stuck at home without electricity and transport, the resident ginger Tom of the complex came to our flat demanding milk and food, unaware perhaps that we were vegan.
 He looked contemptuously at the organic biscuits that I offered him but nevertheless made himself comfortable on the living room carpet.

-At the time we first started talking, three of us – Geeta Didi, D who was my good friend and colleague and me were looking for matches.
-Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
-While I found a publisher for my first novel, moved cities, switched jobs, moved countries, and continued to pursue my writing.
-For a while I kept an eye open for an intellectually compatible partner – a quest that I gave up on last year, having decided that it was more value-adding to work on my novels than spend another hour of my life talking to yet another guy who bolted at the mention of metafiction.
-I never mentioned my decision to didi.
-Earlier this year when I congratulated her on her wedding anniversary, she blessed me once again to find the right person soon.
-I replied with a smiley.
+When we first started talking, three of us – Geeta Didi, D my good friend and colleague and I were looking for matches, three very different women looking for three very different kinds of men.
+Both D and Didi eventually found the kind of partners they were looking for (D wanted a rich man who came from the same village as her ancestors did and Didi wanted someone who was goodhearted and culturally compatible) and were happily married within the next two years.
+While I kept an eye open for an intellectually compatible partner – a quest that I gave up on last year, having decided that it was more value-adding to work on my novels than spend another ten minutes of my life talking to yet another guy who bolted at the mention of metafiction.
+I never mentioned my decision to Didi.
+Earlier this year when I congratulated her on her fifth wedding anniversary, she wished me once again that I might find the right person soon.
+I hid my reply behind a smiley, unwilling to upset her by sharing the depressing reality that there were few single literary men of my age, and the truth of Dame Muriel Spark’s words that literary men did not want literary women but girls.

-In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured and she had started making plans to resume work when the malady returned.
-Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes of French and Russian salads, urging me to take care of my health.
+In between the last two years when she was being treated for cancer, there was a period when the doctors felt that she was completely cured.
+She had started making plans to resume work when the malady returned.
+Even while undergoing the painful chemo treatments and hospital visits, she took time to advise me over chat messages, sending me recipes for French and Russian salads, urging me to eat well and take care of my health.
 She was always there on the other side of the chat, ever ready with advice, love, a listening ear, a virtual hug.

 I got the message that she had passed on the first day of the study holidays.
 The lines blurred as I read them, evoking a sharp, searing pain in the heart.
-It was the last Sunday of August and the bees were buzzing loudly around the table where I sat in the garden.
+It was the last Sunday of August and the bees buzzed loudly around the table where I sat in the garden.
 I reached up to pick a flower and set it on the table imagining that it was an offering to my sister.
 A wonderful human being who lives on in the minds of all who had known her.
-I tell myself that this grief shall eventually pass, and what would remain is a feeling of gratitude that I had the privilege of knowing her and the joy of having known what it meant to have an elder sister, if only for seven years.
+I tell myself that this grief shall eventually pass, and what would remain is a feeling of gratitude that I had the privilege of knowing her, besides the joy of having known what it meant to have an elder sister of my own, if only for seven years.

 I was talking to an elderly lady whose late father had been an officer in the British Raj.
 In his library, she had come across a book about a certain Indian politician of the past century.
 She spoke highly of this man and assumed that he was still regarded as someone on a pedestal in India.
 Now I had grown up listening to several school speeches on his many virtues.
 The teachers composed and sang songs about his greatness.
 As idealistic undergraduates, we had once celebrated his birthday in the hostel.
 Roads around the country are named after him.
 My great-uncles named their houses after him.
 I had been repulsed reading the vitriol spewed on him by a foul-mouthed leftist poet who sang the praises of his contemporary leftist politician in the same breath.
 Then I had chanced upon the truth about both of these politicians who had been hailed as leaders in their time and wasn’t sure who was the worse of the two.